tomy0000000/Coinc/README.md

 For list of support currencies, Installation, Setup and Usage, see [Wiki](../../wiki)

+# Name Change

+I name this workflow with an online business name generator, with no background acknowledge or concept of the naming.

+My thoughts are simple, "con-" for "conversion", a mistype of "coin", and a same pronunciation "cone🍦" with a food I'm in favor.

+However, after the terrible, horrifing tragedy happened recently, this name is abandoned, and will be updated recently.

+My sincerly apologize for any unconfort that might arouse. #BlackLivesMattters

 ## Credit & License

 * This project is inspired by [plummm/alfred3-workflow-CurrencyX](https://github.com/plummm/alfred3-workflow-CurrencyX)